 As stated previously, confounding is an inevitable problem of observational studies, irrespective of the sample size.
 Confounding is a systematic difference between the group with the exposure of interest and the control group[27].
 It arises when other factors that affect the exposure of interest are also independent determinants of the outcome.
-Common sources of confounding include confounding by indication/disease severity, confounding by functional status and cognitive impairment, healthy user/adherer bias, ascertainment bias, surveillance bias, access to healthcare, selective prescription and treatment in frail and very sick patients[27].
+Common sources of confounding include confounding by indication/disease severity, confounding by functional status and cognitive impairment, healthy user/adherer bias, ascertainment bias, surveillance bias, access to healthcare, selective prescription, and the treatment of frail and very sick patients[27].

-Propensity score (PS) methodology has become a widely accepted and popular approach in Big Data analysis in analytic studies in healthcare research.
-A PS is the propensity (probability) of an individual being assigned to an intervention/exposure conditional on other given covariates but not the outcome[32].
+Propensity score (PS) methodology has become a widely accepted and popular approach in Big Data analysis of analytic studies in healthcare research.
+A PS is the propensity (probability) of an individual being assigned to an intervention/exposure conditional on other given covariates, but not the outcome[32].
 It is derived from the logistic regression model by regressing the covariates (exclusive of the outcome) onto the exposure of interest.
-By taking into account this single score in further statistical analysis, balance of the characteristics between exposure and control groups could theoretically be achieved in the absence of unmeasured confounding.
-PS methodology entails PS matching, PS stratification/subclassification, PS analysis by inverse probability of treatment weighting, PS regression adjustment or a combination of these methods, and we refer readers to other articles for further details[33].
+By taking into account this single score in further statistical analysis, a balance of the characteristics between exposure and control groups could theoretically be achieved in the absence of unmeasured confounding.
+PS methodology entails PS matching, PS stratification/subclassification, PS analysis by inverse probability of treatment weighting, PS regression adjustment, or a combination of these methods, and we refer readers to other articles for further details[33].

 To control for confounding, outcome regression models are traditionally applied.
-However, this is constrained by the dimensionality of available variables in healthcare datasets (i.e., ‘curse of dimensionality’).
-In the simulation study on logistic regression analysis by Peduzzi et al[34], a low events per variable (EPV) was found to be more influential than other problems such as sample size or total number of events.
-If the number of EPV is less than 10, the regression coefficients may be biased in both positive and negative directions, the sample variance of the regression coefficients may be over- or under-estimated, the 95% confidence interval may not have proper coverage, and the chance of paradoxical associations (significant in the wrong direction) may be increased.
+However, this is constrained by the dimensionality of available variables in healthcare datasets (i.e. ‘curse of dimensionality’).
+In the simulation study on logistic regression analysis by Peduzzi et al[34], a low events per variable (EPV) was found to be more influential than other problems, such as sample size or the total number of events.
+If the number of EPV is less than ten, the regression coefficients may be biased in both positive and negative directions, the sample variance of the regression coefficients may be over- or under-estimated, the 95% confidence interval may not have proper coverage, and the chance of paradoxical associations (significance in the wrong direction) may be increased.
 The use of PS methodology, by condensing all covariates into one single variable (PS), can thus address this ‘curse of dimensionality’[35].
-However, PS methodology may not offer additional benefit if the EPV is large enough.
-Statistical significance differs between the two methods in only 10% of cases, in which traditional regression models gives a statistically significant association not otherwise found in PS methodology[36].
+However, PS methodology may not offer additional benefits if the EPV is large enough.
+Statistical significance differs between the two methods in only 10% of cases, in which traditional regression models give a statistically significant association not otherwise found in PS methodology[36].
 In addition, the effect estimate derived by traditional models differs by more than 20% from that obtained by PS methodology in 13% of cases[37].